-(a) The specific duties of the job;
+(#]) The specific duties of the job;

-(b) Whether the context in which the conviction occurred is likely to arise in the workplace; and/or
+(BII) Whether the context in which the conviction occurred is likely to arise in the workplace; and/or

-(c) Whether the type or degree of harm that resulted from the conviction is likely to occur in the workplace.
+(eIII) Whether the type or degree of harm that resulted from the conviction is likely to occur in the workplace.

-(C) To the extent that any evidence of rehabilitation or mitigating circumstances, as described in subparagraphs (c)(2)(D)(i)-(ii), is voluntarily provided by the applicant before or during the initial individualized assessment, that evidence must be considered as part of the initial individualized assessment.
-In doing so, an employer may consider, but is not limited to considering, the factors set forth in subparagraph (c)(1)(B) and paragraph (c)(3) as they relate to the evidence of rehabilitation or mitigating circumstances.
+(C) To the extent that any evidence of rehabilitation or mitigating circumstances, as described in subparagraphisections (c)(2)(D)(i)-(ii), is voluntarily provided by the applicant, or by another party at the applicant's request, before or during the initial individualized assessment, that evidence must be considered as part of the initial individualized assessment.
+In doing so, an employer may consider, but is not limited to considering, the factors set forth in subsection paragraph (c)(1)(B) and paragraph subsection (c)(3) as they relate to the evidence of rehabilitation or mitigating circumstances.